-In this post, you will find the most unique things to do in Valladolid this colorful colonial town which is the getaway to the Yucatan Peninsula from the Riviera Maya.
+In this post, you will find the most unique things to do in Valladolid Mexico, the colorful colonial town in the heart of the Yucatan Peninsula which you could visit on a day trip from Cancun and the Riviera Maya, or, even better during a road trip around the beautiful Yucatan!
+Read on!

 But there is much more to discover within the Yucatan Peninsula if you step out of the beaten path, and Valladolid, Mexico, is the first colonial town that will give you a taste of the real Mexico if you are coming from the Caribbean coast.
-You will only need to drive just a couple of hours inland from the Riviera Maya to discover a whole different world, the real Mexico.
-The entire Yucatan peninsula is a world to discover.
+You will only need to drive just a couple of hours inland from the Riviera Maya to discover a whole different world, the colonial Yucatan.
+You can check out my 3week road trip around the Yucatan Peninsula to have an idea of all the amazing things to do and see.

 You can’t help but fall in love.